 Proton pump inhibitors (PPIs) are powerful drugs that can stop heartburn and reduce acid in the stomach.
-Unfortunately, they have also proven themselves to be dangerous.
-PPIs can have unexpected side effects including kidney damage, kidney disease, and even outright kidney failure.
-They can also lead to bone fractures.
-If you have taken Prilosec, omeprazole, or any other PPI and experienced these conditions, we can help you.
+Unfortunately, they have also proven themselves to be dangerous inasmuch as PPIs can have unexpected side effects including kidney damage, kidney disease, kidney failure, and bone fractures.
+If you have taken Prilosec, omeprazole, or any other PPI and experienced these conditions, our personal injury attorneys can help you.

-John Foy & Associates is one of the largest and most experienced medical injury law firms in the country.
-We have been following PPI developments carefully, and we believe that patients have been gravely harmed.
-We may be able to help you win a financial recovery including reimbursement for all of your medical bills, ongoing care, and pain and sufferings.
-Let us discuss your case with you, with no obligation.
-Call us at 404-400-4000 and get a free consultation today.
+At John Foy & Associates, we have been following PPI developments carefully.
+We may be able to help you win a financial recovery including reimbursement for all of your medical bills, ongoing care, and pain and suffering.
+Call us at 404-400-4000 for a free consultation today.

 What are proton pump inhibitors?